aaysul/cyclistic-customer-segment-anaysis/README.md

 # [Cyclistic Bike-Share Customer Segment Analysis](https://github.com/aaysul/data-analytics-capstone)

 This repository contains the analysis report on the customer usage of Cyclistic bikes.
 Cyclistic is a fictional bike-share company in Chicago.
 The report provides details on the step by step process to identify usage behaviour of Cyclistic's customers.
-The project has been completed in R language using RStudio and shared via markdown file.
+The project has been completed in R language using RStudio and shared as a pdf report.

 ## Scenario:
 Cyclistic is a Chicago based bike-share company.
 It has two customer segments,